 - to personalize your experience on the Site;

-- to verify your identity and/or location (or the identity or location of your representative or agent) in order to allow access to your services, conduct online transactions and to maintain measures aimed at preventing fraud and protecting the security of your Personal Information;
+- to verify your identity and/or location (or the identity or location of your representative or agent) to allow access to your services, conduct online transactions, and maintain measures aimed at preventing fraud and protecting the security of your Personal Information;

 - to allow you to participate in surveys and other forms of market research;

-- for risk control, for fraud detection and prevention, to comply with laws and regulations, and to comply with other legal process and law enforcement requirements.
+- for risk control, fraud detection and prevention, compliance with laws and regulations, and compliance with other legal processes and law enforcement requirements.

 Other Information/Personal Data We Collect Online

-Other Information is any information other than Personal Information that does not reveal your specific identity or does not directly relate to an individual, such as browser information, information collected through cookies, pixel tags and other technologies, demographic information, and aggregated and de-identified data.
+Other information is other than Personal Information that does not reveal your specific identity or does not directly relate to an individual, such as browser information, information collected through cookies, pixel tags and other technologies, demographic information, and aggregated and de-identified data.

 How We Collect and Use Other Information

-We and our third-party service providers may collect and use other information in a variety of ways, including:
+Our third-party service providers and we may collect and use other information in a variety of ways, including:

-We collect statistical information about the usage of the Site in order to continually improve the design and functionality, to monitor responses to our advertisements and content, to understand how visitors use the Site and to assist us with resolving questions regarding the Site.
+We collect statistical information about the Site’s usage to improve the design and functionality continually, monitor responses to our advertisements and content, understand how visitors use the Site, and resolve questions regarding the Site.
 We also utilize cookies for advertising purposes.
 Please see the Advertising section below for more information.

-- How to opt-out of cookies: You can refuse to accept these cookies and most devices and browsers offer their own privacy settings for cookies.
+- How to opt-out of cookies: You can refuse to accept these cookies and most devices and browsers offer their privacy settings for cookies.
 You will need to manage your cookie settings for each device and browser you use.
-However, if you do not accept these cookies, you may experience some inconvenience in your use of the Site and some online services.
-The site may not load or display properly.
-You also may not receive tailored advertising or other offers from us that may be relevant to your interests and needs.
+However, if you do not accept these cookies, you may experience some inconvenience in using the Site and some online services.
+The site may not load or display correctly.
+You may not receive tailored advertising or other offers from us that may be relevant to your interests and needs.

-To find out more about cookies, including how to see what cookies have been set and how to block and delete cookies, please visit the link here http://www.aboutcookies.org/.
+To find out more about cookies, including how to see what cookies have been set and how to block and delete cookies, please visit the link here.

-Google Analytics: We may use a tool called “Google Analytics” to collect information about use of this site.
-Google Analytics collects information such as how often users visit this site, what pages they visit when they do so, and what other sites they used prior to coming to this Site.
+Google Analytics: We may use a tool called “Google Analytics” to collect information about this site’s users.
+Google Analytics collects information such as how often users visit this site, what pages they visit when they do so, and what other sites they used before coming to this Site.
 We use the information we get from Google Analytics only to improve this Site.

-Google Analytics collects only the IP address assigned to you on the date you visit this Site, rather than your name or other identifying information.
+Google Analytics collects only the IP address assigned to you when you visit this Site, rather than your name or other identifying information.
 We do not combine the information collected through the use of Google Analytics with personally identifiable information.

 - IP Address: Your IP Address is a number that is automatically assigned to the device that you are using by your Internet Service Provider (ISP).
-An IP Address is identified and logged automatically in our server log files whenever a user visits the Site, along with the time of the visit and the page(s) that were visited.
+An IP Address is identified and logged automatically in our server log files whenever a user visits the Site, along with the time of the visit and the page(s).
 Collecting IP Addresses is standard practice on the internet and is done automatically by many websites.
-We use IP Addresses for purposes such as calculating Site usage levels, helping diagnose server problems, advertising, for compliance and security purposes and administering the Site.
+We use IP Addresses for purposes such as calculating Site usage levels, helping diagnose server problems, advertising for compliance and security purposes, and administering the Site.
 Please see the Advertising section below for more information.

 - Aggregated and De-identified Data: Aggregated and De-identified Data is data that we may create or compile from various sources, including, but not limited to, accounts and transactions.
-This information, which does not identify individual account holders, may be used for our business purposes, which may include offering products or services, research, marketing or analyzing market trends, and other purposes consistent with applicable laws.
+This information, which does not identify individual account holders, may be used for our business purposes, including offering products or services, research, marketing, analyzing market trends, and other purposes consistent with applicable laws.

-We may advertise online through company managed social media presences, and on other sites and mobile apps not affiliated with us and offline (e.g. through call centers, and direct marketing).
-In order to understand how advertising performs, we may collect certain information on our Sites and other sites and mobile apps through our advertising service providers using cookies, IP addresses, and other technologies.
-The collected information may include the number of page visits, pages viewed on our Sites, search engine referrals, browsing activities over time and across other sites following your visit to one of our Sites or apps, and responses to advertisements and promotions on the Sites and on sites and apps where we advertise.
+We may advertise online through company managed social media presences and on other sites and mobile apps not affiliated with us, and offline (e.g., through call centers and direct marketing).
+To understand how advertising performs, we may collect certain information on our Sites and other sites and mobile apps through our advertising service providers using cookies, IP addresses, and other technologies.
+The collected information may include the number of page visits, pages viewed on our Sites, search engine referrals, browsing activities over time and across other sites following your visit to one of our Sites or Apps, and responses to advertisements and promotions on the Sites and on sites and apps where we advertise.

-We may use information described in this Notice to help advertise our services in a variety of ways.
+We may use the information described in this Notice to help advertise our services in various ways.
 We use such information to: